MaartenGr/BERTopic/docs/getting_started/quickstart/quickstart.md

     If you do not want to save the embedding model because it is loaded from the cloud, simply run `model.save("my_model", save_embedding_model=False)` instead.
 Then, you can load in the model with `BERTopic.load("my_model", embedding_model="whatever_model_you_used")`.

+!!!
+Warning "Warning"
+    When saving the model, make sure to also keep track of the versions of dependencies and Python used.
+    Loading and saving the model should be done using the same dependencies and Python.
+Moreover, models saved in one version of BERTopic should not be loaded in other versions.